Why Study Here?

-- Over 60 undergraduate courses, covering such areas as molecular evolution, population and quantitative genetics, genomics, animal behaviour, population, community, and landscape ecology, evolutionary and ecological theory, biodiversity, conservation biology, and systematics.
+- Over 60 undergraduate courses, covering areas in molecular evolution, population & quantitative genetics, genomics, animal behaviour, population, community, & landscape ecology, evolutionary & ecological theory, biodiversity, conservation biology, and systematics.

-- Over half of our undergraduate courses have a “hands-on” laboratory or field component.
+- Over half of our undergrad courses have a “hands-on” laboratory or field component.

-- Get hands-on experience in the field, while getting to know your peers and professors better.
-EEB offers field courses in Algonquin, the Koffler Scientific Reserve, and the New World Tropics.
-You can also participate in the Ontario Universities Program in Field Biology, which allows students to participate in field courses offered by other universities.
+- Get to know your peers and professors better by participating in a field course.
+EEB offers field courses at Algonquin, the Koffler Scientific Reserve, and the New World Tropics.

-- Learn and interact with a large diverse group of graduate students and faculty members from the downtown (St. George), Mississauga and Scarborough campuses, as well as by scientists at the Royal Ontario Museum, the Ontario Ministry of Natural Resources and the federal Department of Fisheries and Oceans.
+- the department supports approximately 150 graduate students supervised by 50 faculty members on all three campuses as well as by scientists at the ROM, the Ontario Ministry of Natural Resources and the Federal Department of Fisheries and Oceans.